JetBrains/kotlin-multiplatform-dev-docs/topics/compose/compose-compatibility-and-versioning.md

 > So, to share UI code using the latest Compose Multiplatform you should:
 > * use at least Kotlin 2.1.0 for your projects,
 > * depend on libraries based on Compose Multiplatform only if they are compiled against at least Kotlin 2.1.0.
 >
+> As a workaround until all dependencies are updated,
+> you may turn off Gradle cache by adding `kotlin.native.cacheKind=none` to your `gradle.properties` file.
+> This will increase compilation time.
+>
 {style="warning"}